John Keogh

-John Keogh (1740 – 13 November 1817) was an Irish merchant and political activist.
+John Keogh (1740 – 13 November 1817) was an Irish merchant and Catholic political activist.
 He was a leading campaigner for Catholic Emancipation and reform of the Irish Parliament, active in Dublin on the Catholic Committee and, with some reservation, in the Society of United Irishmen.
+He was a leading organiser of the national Catholic Convention, the so-called "Back Lane Parliament", that gathered in Dublin in December 1792, and which, by direct appeal to the King and his ministers in London, secured passage the Catholic Relief Act of 1793.

 Background

 Keogh was of an obscure family.
 He was born in Dublin and made his considerable fortune in land speculation, brewing, and silk trading.
 He owned land in Dublin, County Sligo, County Roscommon, and County Leitrim, and by the 1790s he had an income of around £6,000 per year.

-Political activity
+Catholic Committee and United Irishmen

 He became involved in the political struggle for Roman Catholic rights in the 1780s, when he was a member of the Catholic Committee from 1781.
 In 1784, Keogh joined in a plan for Ulster and Dublin radical elements to combine to push for Catholic franchise, and by 1790 Keogh was leading the Catholic Committee.
-He was part of a delegation that was denied a hearing by the Lord Lieutenant, and so they went to England to make their case for the repeal of the penal laws and extension of the vote to Catholics.
-They met with government ministers personally, and they received promises; however, Lord Kenmare quashed all progress.

-On the selection of the Protestant radical lawyer Theobald Wolfe Tone as Secretary to the Committee, he and Keogh became great friends, frequently travelling together around Ireland.
-Tone's nickname for Keogh was 'Gog'.
+In October 1791, reform-minded Presbyterians in Belfast (Protestant "Dissenters" from the established Anglican communion) styled themselves the Society of the United Irishmen, and called for the "equal representation of all the people in parliament"—"a complete and radical reform".
+They had been addressed by a young Protestant lawyer from Dublin, Theobald Wolfe Tone.
+Tone was author of An Argument on behalf of the Catholics of Ireland in which he had insisted that the key to constitutional reform was Catholic emancipation.
+The choice, according to Tone, was stark: either "Reform, the Catholics, justice and liberty" or "an unconditional submission to the present, and every future administration".
+Three weeks later, at a meeting in Dublin, along with John Sweetman and other leading members of his committee, Keogh approved the resolutions of the new society, summarised by James Napper Tandy as "all Irishmen citizens, all citizens Irishmen".

+In the new year, 1792, Keogh appointed Tone as an assistant secretary to Catholic Committee.
+Tone replaced Richard Burke, the son of Edmund Burke then in a publishing war with Thomas Paine whose defence of the French Revolution, the Rights of Man, the United Irish were distributing in penny editions.

+In September 1792, Keogh authored an address, signed "Common Sense", to the Presbyterians of Ulster.
+Circulated as a handbill in the northern province, it proposed that their shared economic distress was result of taxes exacted in support of the Crown's unjust wars, and of a corrupt Dublin castle administration—an aristocratic junta whose dependents populated all the lucrative offices of Church and state.